 The bus arrived and it took us on a mini drive on the coast while on our way to Naples.

 Both Emma and I opted out of the guided tour and just decided to explore the ruins of Pompeii on our own.
 The ruins were incredible, but also sad.
 It was such an amazing experience to see such an ancient city preserved by the means of its end.
 The volcano erupted and the city just froze in time.
 With the relics and people that were salvaged, it really makes you feel like you can see the city as it was, before the eruption.

 The rain surprised us with a quick 10-minute downpour and luckily Em and I were right by the cafe, so we walked in and got Cappuccino's (duh).

 After our mid-ruin break, we lost where we were in the city.

 We ended up in a quieter area with some really cool and extremely overgrown homes.

-We did some shopping at the fun booths outside of the ruins and found that the city of Pompeii is entirely themed around naked people and their special parts.
-Evidently Pompeii was very much known as a city of lust and all touristy gadgets were styled in that way.
+We did some shopping at the fun booths outside of the ruins and found that the city of Pompeii is entirely themed around naked people and their excitement to get it on, while their world was ending.
+Evidently, Pompeii was very much known as a city of lust and all touristy gadgets were styled in that way.
 I guess some people just decided that'll be how they die.
 Either way, it was hysterical.

 We basically slept the majority of the way home and then eventually we were back to rainy Rome.
-We went to bed early so Emma could catch her morning flight and I was ready for my class final.
+We went to bed early so Emma could catch her morning flight and I was ready for my final exam.

 Despite the weather, my dream vacation to the beautiful seaside of Italy was fulfilled.
-Through custom sandals and bikini's to lemon overloading my taste buds, this trip stays close to my heart.
-I can't wait to come back, preferably when its mid-summer, so I can take a dip in the Italian waters.
+From custom sandals and bikinis to lemon overloading my taste buds, this trip stays close to my heart.
+I can't wait to come back, preferably when it's mid-summer, so I can take a dip in the Italian waters.